Project: Weyburn- Midale

 Company/Alliance: Cenovus Energy, Apache Canada, PTRC (Petroleum Technology Research Center)

 Location: Weyburn Saskatchewan, Canada

 Size: 1 Mt/yr: Over 20 Million tons injected since the project start

 CO2 Source: Coal Gasification from the Great Plains Synfuels Plant near Beulah, North Dakota (The CO2 is piped to Weyburn EOR site in Saskatchewan Canada)

-Storage: The CO2 injection is in 2 sites, Cenovus Energy owned Weyburn field and Apache owned Midale field
+Storage: The CO2 is piped via an onshore 315 pipeline for EOR in 2 carbonate fields.
+Cenovus Energy owned Weyburn field (6,500 t/day) and Apache owned Midale field (1,200 t/day)

 To increase oil production and CO2 EOR research.
 The 8 year project is estimated to cost $80 million.
 The U.S. and Canadian governments have jointly pledged an additional $5.2 million in new funding in July 2010.
 The DOE providing $3 million and the Canadian Government is provided $2.2 million.

 In January 2011 a report was released that Weyburn was leaking CO2 at the surface after gas bubbles, algae blooms and dead animals were found around a man made pond on a farm around the injection site.
 A private consultancy firm concluded that the CO2 was from Weyburn due to CO2 isotopic analysis.
 However pre-injection ground levels of CO2 have been shown to have the same isotopic ratio.
 The leaking CO2 is still being investigated if it could belong to the injected CO2.